 Surgery to remove the tumor may be done and is usually followed by radiation therapy.
 Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

 Watchful waiting is closely monitoring a patient's condition without giving any treatment until symptoms appear or change.

 New types of treatment are being tested in clinical trials.

 This summary section describes treatments that are being studied in clinical trials.
 It may not mention every new treatment being studied.
 Information about clinical trials is available from the NCI Web site.

 New combinations of therapies

-Clinical trials are studying different combinations of biologic therapy, chemotherapy, steroid therapy, and drugs such as thalidomide or lenalidomide.
+Clinical trials are studying different combinations of biologic therapy, chemotherapy, steroid therapy, and drugs.
+New treatment regimens using thalidomide or lenalidomide are also being studied.

 Supportive care is given to lessen the problems caused by the disease or its treatment.